Analysis of Contact Cauchy-Riemann maps I: a priori $C^k$ estimates and asymptotic convergence: Review of the contact triad connection

-\end{enumerate} We name $\nabla$ the contact triad connection. \end{thm} The contact triad connection $\nabla$ canonically induces a Hermitian connection for the Hermitian vector bundle $(\xi,J,g_\xi)$ with $g_\xi = d\lambda(\cdot, J \cdot)|_\xi$.
-We denote this vector bundle connection by $\nabla^\pi$ and call it the \emph{contact Hermitian connection}, which will be used to derived $\pi$-energy estimates in later sections.
+\end{enumerate} \end{thm} From this theorem, we see that the contact triad connection $\nabla$ canonically induces a Hermitian connection $\nabla^\pi$ for the Hermitian vector bundle $(\xi, J, g_\xi)$, and we call it the \emph{contact Hermitian connection}.
+This connection will be used to study estimates for the $\pi$-energy in later sections.

-Recall that the leaf space of Reeb foliations of the contact triad $(M,\lambda,J)$ canonically carries a (non-Hausdorff) almost K\"ahler structure which we denote by $ (\widehat M,\widehat{d\lambda},\widehat J). $ We would like to note that Axioms (4) and (5) are nothing but properties of the canonical connection on the tangent bundle of the (non-Hausdorff) almost K\"ahler manifold $(\widehat M, \widehat{d\lambda},\widehat J_\xi)$ lifted to $\xi$.
-(In fact, as in the almost K\"ahler case, vanishing of $(1,1)$-component also implies vanishing of $(2,0)$-component and hence the torsion automatically becomes $(0,2)$-type.)
-On the other hand, Axioms (1), (2), (3) indicate this connection behaves like the Levi-Civita connection when the Reeb direction $X_\lambda$ get involved.
-Axiom (6) is an extra requirement to connect the information in $\xi$ part and $X_\lambda$ part, which uniquely pins down the desired connection.
+The following remark provides some intuition of constructing the contact triad connection. \begin{rem} Recall that the leaf space of Reeb foliations of the contact triad $(M,\lambda,J)$ canonically carries a (non-Hausdorff) almost K\"ahler structure which we denote by $ (\widehat M,\widehat{d\lambda},\widehat J). $ We would like to note that Axioms (4) and (5) are nothing but properties of the canonical connection on the tangent bundle of the (non-Hausdorff) almost K\"ahler manifold $(\widehat M, \widehat{d\lambda},\widehat J_\xi)$ lifted to $\xi$.
+In fact, as in the almost K\"ahler case, vanishing of the $(1,1)$-component also implies vanishing of the $(2,0)$-component and hence the torsion must be of $(0,2)$-type.
+On the other hand, Axioms (1), (2) and (3) indicate this connection behaves like the Levi-Civita connection along the Reeb direction $X_\lambda$.
+Axiom (6) is an extra requirement to connect the information in the $\xi$ part and the $X_\lambda$ part, which uniquely pins down the desired connection. \end{rem}

-Moreover, the following fundamental properties of the contact triad connection was proved in \cite{oh-wang1}, which will be used to perform our tensorial calculations.
+Moreover, the following fundamental properties of the contact triad connection was proved in \cite{oh-wang1}, which will be used to perform tensorial calculations later.

 \begin{cor} Let $\nabla$ be the contact triad connection.
 Then \begin{enumerate} \item For any vector field $Y$ on $M$, \be \nabla_Y X_\lambda = \frac{1}{2}(\CL_{X_\lambda}J)JY; \ee \item $\lambda(T|_\xi)=d\lambda$. \end{enumerate} \end{cor}